adamsepp/GEAR/README.md

 Unit tests are located in the `Tests/` directory and cover key components like the Logger.

+## Documentation

+Detailed documentation about the logging system, its architecture, and performance considerations can be found in [Logger.md](./Logger/Logger.md).

 ## Dependencies

 This project uses the following main dependencies, all automatically managed via CMake's `FetchContent`: